Rare Fossil Preserved in Fool’s Gold Reveals Newly Discovered 450 Million-Year-Old Species + Oldest Tadpole

 No account yet?
 Register

-For decades, archaeologists and paleontologists have been searching for ancient fossils buried in the ground to uncover clues about what life was a million years ago.
+For decades, archaeologists and paleontologists have been searching for ancient fossils buried in the ground to uncover clues about what life was like a million years ago.

 And let me tell you that recently, an extraordinary ancient fossil that looks like a piece of jewelry was discovered in New York.